Dental Bridges

 Dental Bridge Dentistry to Fix and Fill in Teeth Gaps

-At Walker Dental Team in Olympia, our dentists have the expertise you need when it comes to giving you the best dental care.
-An important part of that is helping you to counteract any damage to your teeth or unwanted gaps between them.
-To overcome these problems, we recommend the use of dental bridges.
-A dental bridge is a type of fixed prosthetic device that we can install in your mouth in order to cover injured teeth or fill openings between them.
+At Walker & Krause Dental Team in Olympia, our dentists have the expertise you need when it comes to providing you with the best dental care.
+An important part of that care is helping you address any damage to your teeth or unwanted gaps between them.
+To overcome these problems, we recommend using dental bridges.
+A dental bridge is a fixed prosthetic device that we can place in your mouth to cover injured teeth or fill gaps between them.

 Why Do I Need A Dental Bridge?

-If you are missing one or more teeth, a dental bridge can be exactly what you need to span the space where your teeth used to be.
-It is important to use a device like this to do so because, if not attended to, the remaining teeth in your mouth can shift into improper positions that will create a bad bite.
-A bad bite can then transition into nastier issues like temporomandibular joint disorders and gum disease.
-A dental bridge is designed to prevent this from happening and, if maintained well over time, you can ensure that the bridge will last a lifetime.
+If you’re missing one or more teeth, a dental bridge can be exactly what you need to fill the gap where your teeth used to be.
+It’s important to address spaces left by missing teeth because your remaining teeth can shift into improper positions, which can in turn affect your bite.
+A bad bite can lead to more serious issues such as temporomandibular joint disorders and gum disease.
+A dental bridge is designed to prevent these problems, and if it’s well maintained, it can last a lifetime.

 What Is A Dental Bridge?